dwslab/jRDF2Vec/README.md

 ## Run jRDF2Vec using Docker
 Optionally, Docker can be used to run jRDF2Vec.
+This functionality has been added by <a href="https://github.com/vemonet">Vincent Emonet</a>.

 ### Run